haje01/swak/swak/plugins/filter/README.md

 # swak-filter

-Reform plugin for Swak.
+This is a modifier plugin for Swak.
-Reform events by filtering.
+Modify events by filtering.

 ## Usage

-Usage: ref_filter.py [OPTIONS]
+Usage: mod.filter [OPTIONS]

   Filter events by regular expression.